This is Part 3 of our stronger password series. For the other parts, click below:

-A few great wallets allow you to use seed words for your bitcoin keys, such as Breadwallet (iOS), Mycelium (Android) and Electrum (Windows, Mac, Linux).
-Though these services do not allow you to enter your own words as a seed, rather they insist on generating the words themselves with an electronic Diceware algorithm.
+A few great wallets allow you to use seed words for your bitcoin keys, such as Breadwallet (iOS), Mycelium (Android), and Electrum (Windows, Mac, and Linux).
+These services do not allow you to enter your own words as a seed; rather, they insist on generating the words themselves with an electronic Diceware algorithm.
 This is done to protect uninformed users from creating wallets with non-random words, such as song lyrics, then losing their Bitcoins to someone else who has used the same lyrics as their own seed words.

 To demonstrate how word seeds work, we used Electrum to create a brainwallet and a separate watch-only Bitcoin wallet.
 This watch-only wallet can be filled up with actual Bitcoins and used to monitor your Bitcoin accounts, but since it doesn’t have a private key, nothing can be stolen.

 How to use Electrum to create your brainwallet for Bitcoin

 You can download Electrum from its official website.
 There are versions for Windows, Mac, Android, and Linux.
 You can also find Electrum pre-installed in the operating system Tails, which we recommend, and have used in our example.

 A Live-USB (an operating system run from a USB stick) is recommended when setting up your brainwallet, as a computer could be infected with malware without your knowledge.